Willy Adames Player Props: Brewers vs. Braves

-On Saturday, Willy Adames (.610 slugging percentage in past 10 games, including four home runs) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Allan Winans.
-First pitch is at 7:15 PM ET.
+On Sunday, Willy Adames (.525 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 2:10 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Braves.
+In his previous game he had a one-hit performance (1-for-4) against the Braves.

 Willy Adames Game Info & Props vs. the Braves